Map-A-Droid/MAD-docs/installation/manual.rst

   apt install python3-pip python3-wheel

-Make sure you have the right version installed, since even if python3.6 is installed, the `python3` command could still point to `python3.5` or below!
+Make sure you have the right version installed, since even if python3.7 is installed, the `python3` command could still point to `python3.5` or below!
-Check if `pip` and `python` is installed correctly by running:
+Check if `pip3` and `python3` is installed correctly by running:

-- :code:`python3 --version` - should return 3.6.x
+- :code:`python3 --version` - should return 3.7.x
 - :code:`pip3 --version` - If it returns a version that is related to your python version, it is working.

 .. _sec_manual_py_venv: